8 Reasons Your Business Should Have Its Own Blog

 By now, every small business owner knows that they need to have a presence on social media sites as well.
 However, many don’t know what to populate these sites with on a regular basis.
 You can’t just be posting the same information about your products and services over and over.

 Having a business blog that is updated regularly means that you will always have something new to post on all of your social networks as well.
-Posting blog posts on your Facebook, Twitter, LinkedIn and Google + channels can also provide you with the interactions you’ve been wanting to achieve on social.
+Posting blog posts on your Facebook, Twitter, and LinkedIn channels can also provide you with the interactions you’ve been wanting to achieve on social.

 It’s much easier to get people to comment on your blog posts shared on social media than on your actual blog.
-And if you really get good at blogging, you won’t be the only people sharing your blog posts on social networks, your audience will be sharing them as well.
+And if you really get good at blogging, your audience will be sharing your posts as well.
 If you’re looking for the easiest way to try and get some of your content to go viral, sharing your high-quality content is it.
-And best of all, it costs you nothing.

 Blog posts are a great place to develop consistency in the way in which you present yourself and your business to your customers.
 It’s also a great place to display your values as a company and establish a business personality that sets you apart from the rest.